osfrnc/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 # Preface

-Let's address this upfront: there is no real way to protect data once it is on the device.
-A motivated attacker with root or hardware access to the device will eventually be able to bypass security features when storing on-device data.
+Let's address this upfront: there is no 100% secure data protection once it is saved in-device (on runtime the OS will protect memory and offer mechanism to limit access even more, might still be by-passable with a rooted device though).
+A motivated attacker with root or hardware access to the device will eventually be able to bypass security features when storing in-device data.
 Here is a [1Password write-up](https://blog.1password.com/local-threats-device-protections/) that explains this well.

-As we are not all building vault apps, this should be our guiding principle: **do not put anything on the user's device that you cannot afford to leak**.
+As we are not all building vault apps, this should be our guiding principle: **do not put anything in the user's device that you cannot afford to leak**.

 But that doesn't mean all is lost.
-If the attacker does not have direct access to the machine, applying protections will still be a sufficient deterrent (and secure enough unless they actually get hold of the hardware).
-Using the best-known security practices can make some attacks so cumbersome that they act as a deterrent, so we should still use them.
+If the attacker does not have direct access to the device, applying protections will still be a sufficient deterrent.
+Using the best-known security practices can make some attacks so cumbersome they are no longer practical.

 # Secrets